 The program targets high-risk/high-gain research with a focus on fundamental research, new approaches to solving generic problems, development of innovative collaborative industry-university educational programs, and direct transfer of new knowledge between academia and industry.
 GOALI seeks to fund transformative research that lies beyond that which industry would normally fund.

 Funds cannot be shared with industry partners- they may only be used by the academic institutions.
 Collaborators in institutions outside the US must seek funding from their respective funding organizations.

 International collaborations that strengthen proposed project activities are encouraged, when there is an opportunity for coordinated funding with colleagues from foreign institutions who will add value to the project.
 This program will support the US-based scientists and their students.
 Proposals for international collaborations will be evaluated on the value that they add to the domestic research proposed.
 NSF requires that proposals with international collaborations include the following: description of the collaboration; discussion of US and foreign contributions to the project; costs of travel to work with foreign partners; costs for students to travel overseas for short or extended visits in foreign laboratories; foreign collaborators' biographical sketches (CVs); and documentation of their agreement to collaborate on the proposed project, as well as the means by which they will support their part of the work.

 Incoming Mobility Funding

-Bringing RLS-Science colleagues to Georgia
+Bringing RLS-Sciences colleagues to Georgia

 PPP USA Programme for Project-Related Personal Exchange | DAAD